 Foreclosure is a legal process lenders initiate to reclaim property when a borrower fails to meet their mortgage payment obligations.
 It’s a term that can send chills down your spine, but it’s crucial to remember that foreclosure doesn’t occur overnight.
 It’s a process that unfolds over time, and you have options and rights during this period.

 In Louisiana, foreclosures can occur both in and out of court, but the most common type is the “executory proceeding,” which is relatively swift.
 This process can be intimidating, but knowledge is power.
 Understanding your rights and how to stop foreclosure can significantly impact your ability to navigate this challenging time.
-For more information on avoiding foreclosure in Louisiana, click here.
+Learn more on avoiding foreclosure in Louisiana,

 An executory proceeding goes through court but is a faster process.
 After the mortgage holder files a petition and supporting evidence, the court may order the property seized and sold.
 While this seems unfair, you likely consented to this type of foreclosure at the time you signed all your mortgage documents.
 The exact language may have contained the words “confession of judgment,” which allows your mortgage holder to avoid a lengthy process.